NiharikaXtendLabs/HubspotContactsToSqlServer/README.md

 ## Steps to run -

-1.Open the WebApplication solution (.sln) using Visual Basic of your choice 2.Build the solution
+1.Open the WebApplication solution (.sln) using Visual Studio IDE.

+2.Build the solution

-3.Enter your hubspot access token in the file - Web.config 4.Enter your SQL database credentials in the file - Web.config 5.Run the project
+3.Enter your hubspot access token in the file - Web.config

+4.Enter your SQL database credentials in the file - Web.config

+5.Run the project